olmallet81/XTBZorroPlugin/README.md

 - BrokerSell2
 - BrokerCommand

+BrokerHistory2 has not been implemented as XTB does not provide any historical data.

 ## Known Issues
 Limit/Stop orders to partially close a trade cannot be deleted if their size if greater than 50% of the trade total size.